-Using Real-Time Text (RTT) on Mac on answering the world
+Using Real-Time Text (RTT) on Mac allows you to make calls too!

 - Press Return or click the send arrow to send it.
 If Send Immediately is turned on in RTT preferences, the other person sees your message as you type it.

 To hide your conversation, click RTT.
-While the conversation is hidden, you won't see messages the other person sends you.
-Click the button again to return to the conversation.
+While the conversation is hidden, you won't see the other person's messages.
+Click the button again to return to the discussion.

 How to answer and end an RTT call on Mac